apache/trafficserver/doc/developer-guide/core-architecture/hostdb.en.rst

-The last failure time tracks when the last connection failure to the info occurred and doubles as a flag, where a value of ``TS_TIME_ZERO`` indicates a live target and any other value indicates a dead info.
+The last failure time tracks when the last connection failure to the info occurred and doubles as a flag, where a value of ``TS_TIME_ZERO`` indicates a live target and any other value indicates a down info.

-If an info is marked dead (has a non-zero last failure time) there is a "fail window" during which no connections are permitted.
+If an info is marked down (has a non-zero last failure time) there is a "fail window" during which no connections are permitted.
 After this time the info is considered to be a "zombie".
-If all infos for a record are dead then a specific error message is generated (body factory tag "connect#all_dead").
-Otherwise if the selected info is a zombie, a request is permitted but the zombie is immediately marked dead again, preventing any additional requests until either the fail window has passed or the single connection succeeds.
+If all infos for a record are down then a specific error message is generated (body factory tag "connect#all_down").
+Otherwise if the selected info is a zombie, a request is permitted but the zombie is immediately marked down again, preventing any additional requests until either the fail window has passed or the single connection succeeds.
 A successful connection clears the last file time and the info becomes alive.